 Meredith Michetti, Trustee.
 Meredith Michetti is a lawyer with over 20 years' experience.
-Ms. Michetti practiced real estate law at a prominent Bay Street law firm, and spent 18 years at Tim Hortons Inc. where she held various senior positions, including Vice President, Associate General Counsel and Assistant Corporate Secretary.
+Ms. Michetti is currently Counsel at Gazit TripLLLe Canada, a private owner and operator of commercial real estate in Ontario.
+Prior to this position, she practiced real estate law at a prominent Bay Street law firm, and spent 18 years at Tim Hortons Inc. where she held various senior positions, including Vice President, Associate General Counsel and Assistant Corporate Secretary.
 At Tim Hortons, she led the legal group and was a member of the executive team.
 Ms. Michetti also served as Vice President, Legal for OneREIT, a publicly traded company that was privatized.
 Currently she serves as Director and Secretary of Dormer Properties Inc., a private real estate company.
 Ms. Michetti received her Bachelor of Arts degree from The University of Calgary, and her Juris Doctor degree from the University of Windsor.
 She is currently enrolled in the ICD Directors Education Program at the Rotman School of Business at the University of Toronto.
 She is a member of The Law Society of Ontario and a former director of the Learning Disabilities Association of Ontario.